 On certain bikes, the chain may tend rub and rattle against the front rings while riding in certain gear combinations.
 This is common on many bike when riding in the so-called “cross-chaining” combination of the smallest front ring, and the smallest rear cog.
 An example of a gear combination that is likely to rub is shown below.

 Generally, the shorter distance from the bottom bracket to the rear hub, the more likely a rattle from gear combinations will occur.
 There may in fact be several gears that are unusable on any given bike.
 It is possible to minimize or eliminate this problem by moving either the front or rear cogs.
-Even if the bike is has so-called perfect chainline, it may help the riding and shifting to create an "error" to solve shifting existing issues.
+Even if the bike has a so-called perfect chainline, it may help the riding and shifting to create an “error” to solve existing shifting issues.

-Rear Cogs to Front Rings- Effective Chainline
+Rear Cogs to Front Rings—Effective Chainline

 Chain line gauges helps determine effective chainline of the front and rear gears.
 The tool references off the rear sprocket center and extends this line forward toward the front rings.

 To use the (discontinued) CLG-2 chain line gauge, begin by checking the centering of rear wheel in frame.
 It should be centered between chain stays.
 Begin by getting the chain out of the way.
 Shift chain to smallest freewheel cog, and the innermost chainring (smallest ring).
 It is sometimes necessary to drop the chain off the front chainring onto the bottom bracket so it does not strike to CLG-2.